IntroPythonEarthsciCUBoulder/intro_py_earthsci_fall_semester2025/lesson_plans.md

 - Define solar irradiance and albedo
 - Identify the Stefan-Boltzmann law
 - Use the Stefan-Boltzmann law to calculate the effective radiating temperature of earth given irradiance and albedo

+#### POST NOTES

+- only got up to showing the equilibrium T equation; didn't have time for them to calculate solutions, or to cover shell commands